 A website is a must, and the first step is buying a domain name for your business.

 You can get a .com domain name for less than $20 from GoDaddy.
 You might have better luck getting a short domain that really represents the service you’re offering if you consider one of the new domain extensions — there are hundreds to choose from, including .consulting, .design, and .services.

 Try it now — type in your business to see if the domain is available

-If you’re looking for a fast and easy do-it-yourself website building option, check out GoDaddy’s Websites + Marketing.
-You can choose a template that fits your business then just customize it for your use.
+If you’re looking for a fast and easy do-it-yourself website-building option, check out GoDaddy’s Websites + Marketing.
+You can choose a template that fits your business and than just customize it for your use.

-Websites + Marketing also comes with built-in marketing tools like SEO, email marketing email marketing, Google My Business integrations and social media — so you can get a headstart on growing your new service business after you get your website live.
+Websites + Marketing also comes with built-in marketing tools like SEO, email marketing, Google My Business integrations, and social media — so you can get a headstart on growing your new service business after you get your website live.